jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=datasources/data-source=<data-source name>:read-attribute(name=allocation-retry-wait-millis)`

 ## syntax of the operation to get the `datasources` `data-source` `allow-multiple-users`
-specifies if multiple users will access the `datasource` through the (`getconnectionuser`, password) method and hence if the internal pool type should account for that get the `datasources` `data-source` `allow-multiple-users` attribute.
+specifies if multiple users will access the `datasource` through the `getconnection(user`, password) method and hence if the internal pool type should account for that get the `datasources` `data-source` `allow-multiple-users` attribute.
 `/subsystem=datasources/data-source=<data-source name>:read-attribute(name=allow-multiple-users)`